aws-deepracer-community/deepracer-simapp/README.md

 ### Version 5

-Version 5 is the current development version for 2022, and it is receiving both new tracks as well as functionality updates as they are released by AWS.
+Version 5 was the current development version for 2022.

 | Version  | Comment         | AVX      | AVX2     | GPU      |
 | -------- | -------------- | -------- | -------- | -------- |